geshan/geshan.github.com/posts/2020-10-05-start-tech-startup.md

 ### Domain Name

 Your brand cannot exist without a domain name.
 This is where you might want to spend some money if you are more serious about your tech startup.
 Still, if you want to go the $0 path here is your option.
 You can register your domain at [FreeNom](https://freenom.com/) for $0.
-You can get domains ending with .ml, .tk, .ga, and.gq.
+You can get domains ending with .ml, .tk, .ga, and gq.

 <img class="center" loading="lazy" src="/images/start-tech-startup/02freenom.jpg" title="Freenom for domain at $0" alt="Freenom for free domain name">